-If you are not currently enrolled in coverage through STRS Ohio and would like a personalized enrollment packet, contact the Member Services Center toll-free at 888‑227‑7877 to request these materials.
+If you are not currently enrolled in an STRS Ohio plan and would like a personalized enrollment packet, contact STRS Ohio’s Member Services Center toll-free at 888‑227‑7877 to request these materials or contact STRS Ohio.

 |Medical Mutual Basic (Indemnity or PPO)

 |AultCare PrimeTime Health Plan (Medicare Advantage HMO-POS) Total Cost: $288||Paramount Elite (Medicare Advantage HMO)

 |Disabled Adult Child||$289||$326||$288||$328|